CyberGRX/pre-commit/README.md

 # pre-commit
 Implementations for a number of pre-commit hooks that were elusive in the wild.
-Most of these hooks are going to be implemnted using docker_images to ensure good environmental isolation.
+Most of these hooks are going to be implemented using docker_images to ensure good environmental isolation.

 # developing
 1. Make sure you `pre-commit install && pre-commit install --install-hooks && pre-commit install --hook-type pre-push`